DeimosCloud/out-to-lunch/README.md

 ![](./notification.png)

 ## Tech stack and design
 This service is deployed as a set of Google Cloud Functions (via the [Serverless Framework](http://serverless.com)) with HTTP triggers.
-For data storage (storing user's access tokens), I'm using a simple solution—a Google Sheet, turned into an API via sheety.co.
+For data storage (storing users' access tokens), I'm using a simple solution—a Google Sheet, turned into an API via [Sheety](http://sheety.co).

 The slashCommand `function` is the actual endpoint called by Slack when someone uses the command.
 The other functions, `install` and `completeInstall` are convenience URLs for users to authorize via OAuth (Sign in With Slack).